 Some politicians in the United States have proposed a nationwide registry for all Muslims in the country.
 The purpose of the registry would be to identify, track, and surveil all Muslims in order to prevent terrorism.
-Critics have suggested this proposal is similar to how Adolf Hitler and the Nazi regime built a registry to identify and track Jews before the Holocaust.
+Critics have suggested this proposal is similar to how the Nazi regime built a registry to identify and track Jews before the Holocaust.

 After respondents were given either the control or treatment text, they were presented with the following instructions: “On a scale from 0 to 100, use the sliding scale below to indicate your opinion about this proposal.”
 Below this was a visual slider-scale, set to 50 by default, with the left-hand side of the scale labeled “Strongly disagree,” the middle labeled “Neutral,” and the right-hand side labeled “Strongly agree.”

 We used Amazon’s Mechanical Turk platform to hire 120 individuals to take the survey.
 While a representative sample of the United States population would be ideal, Mechanical Turk provides an efficient and affordable approach arguably superior to other options such as recruiting undergraduate students.
 Clearly the pool of Mechanical Turk workers are not a representative sample, and therefore our results will not generalize to any known population.
 Previous research has found that the pool of respondents obtained through Mechanical Turk constitutes a more broad cross-section of society than undergraduate student bodies, and therefore permits more generalization than permitted by studies based on undergraduate students.
 Mechanical Turk workers are from many countries around the world; the most represented country is the United States and the second most represented country is India.
-The rise of Donald Trump is likely to be fairly well known internationally so we see no especially compelling reason why international respondents should be excluded; still, given the American context of the research question, we checked the robustness of the results presented below when the data is subsetted to U.S. respondents only.
+The United States President Donald Trump is likely to be fairly well known internationally so we see no especially compelling reason why international respondents should be excluded; still, given the American context of the research question, we checked the robustness of the results presented below when the data is subsetted to U.S. respondents only.
 The results do not change appreciably.

 Given the very short length of our one-page, one-item survey, we expect respondents to complete the survey rather rapidly.
 Yet overly rapid responses are not credible.
 Before analysis, we removed all respondents who spent less than 10 seconds on the survey.
 Another issue is that we identifed a small number of respondents who submitted more than once.
 In such cases, we kept the first response and removed the duplicate(s).
 The results reported below do not change appreciably if we include the duplicates or remove all duplicates.